Vikash2984/SensAI/README.md

 # 🚀 SensAI - The AI-Powered CLI Assistant

-**SensAI** is a cutting-edge **Command Line AI ChatBot** that can:
-- Launch applications
-- Perform web searches
-- Navigate and search files/folders in-app
-- Converse intelligently via **Text** and **Voice**
-- Suggest random content and ideas
-- Remember previous actions (basic memory)
-- Act as a web alternative launcher
-- All packed into a lightweight, fast CLI tool!
+SensAI is an advanced Command Line AI ChatBot designed to simplify everyday tasks.
+It allows users to launch applications, perform web searches, and navigate or search files and folders directly from the CLI.
+SensAI supports both text and voice interactions, offering a hands-free experience.
+It can suggest random content and ideas, remember past actions, and act as a quick web alternative launcher, all packed into a lightweight and fast tool for efficient usage.

 ---